cneira/jail-task-driver/README.md

 Parameters
 -----------
-Parameters used by the driver support most of JAIL(8) functionality,names closely match the ones in JAIL(8)
+Parameters used by the driver support most of JAIL(8) functionality, parameter names closely match the ones in JAIL(8)
 .
 [Parameters documentation ](https://github.com/cneira/jail-task-driver/blob/master/Parameters.md)